Skip to navigation Skip to content

 • Return a copy of the prints to the Service Officer for correction or send to the appropriate section in the program for actioning

-• Complete and submit the online Error Explanation Sheet.
-Ensure all errors identified in the checks are recorded
+• Complete and submit the Medicare Error Explanation form.
+Ensure all errors identified in the checks are recorded on this form

 See also The Quality Control System (QCS) for Medicare in Resources.